 Single-threaded JavaScript

-JavaScript VM is fundamentally designed to spawn a single thread, which means that it cannot read and execute multiple instructions simultaneously.
+The JavaScript virtual machine (VM) is fundamentally designed to spawn one thread, which means that it cannot read and execute multiple instructions simultaneously.
 Therefore, it must wait for the execution of a single instruction to be fully complete before moving on to the next one.
 This is also known as synchronous programming or blocking behavior.

-We got an extensive background I/O operation to run from the server, and this will take a few more seconds.
-Then, we have to devise a means to process the server actions on a different thread so that our UI is in a clean state.
+As an example, let's say we have an extensive background I/O operation to run from the server, and this will take a few more seconds.
+It's necessary that we have to devise a means to process the server actions on a different thread so that our UI is in a clean state.

 The new independent thread will run the long-running action so that our main thread can have free space to execute other instructions.
 Otherwise, our application will become slower, resulting in a bad user experience.

 Web workers enable two or more threads in the form of two independent scripts that simultaneously perform multiple tasks.
 All units of execution outside the kernel are organized into processes and threads.
-Web workers allow us to spawn a new instance of the JavaScript engine.
+Web workers run in a separate thread with their own isolated global context, allowing them to perform tasks without blocking the main thread.

 Parallelism